OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/account-and-transaction-api-profile.md

 #### Namespaced Enumerations

 The enumerated values specified by Open Banking are documented in Swagger specification and Namespaced Enumerations page.

+A list of codes can be found in the [External_Internal_Codesets repository](https://github.com/OpenBankingUK/External_Interal_CodeSets)

 ## Alternative Flows